chromium/chromium/components/consent_auditor/README.md

 the consent to be wrongfully recorded if feature was enabled through other means (through extensions, a new UI surface added, or even a bug).

-Consents related to local features will be stored in a local preference.

 Consents related to features for signed-in users will be stored in the user's Google account.